rhildred/tsexpress/Assignment1.md

 |on time|10|

 The campfire project is due as a zip of your project in the assignments folder on June 3rd by 11:59 pm.

+Note: Friday June the 1st will be a work period for you to get help with what you have already tried on your own.